temporalio/docker-builds/docker-readme/server.md

 `BIND_ON_IP` (defaults to `127.0.0.1` / localhost)

-This variable spcifies the URL that the Temporal frontend service should be available at.
+This variable specifies the IP address that the Temporal frontend service should be available on.

 `TEMPORAL_BROADCAST_ADDRESS` (defaults to unset)